Ready to Join a Team with a Winning Record & Solid Reputation?

 Inteli-Care is locally owned and operated and was first established in 2003.
 From its inception, Inteli-Care’s goal has been to strive for innovation, use cutting edge technology, and be on the forefront for setting the standards in the Home Healthcare Industry.

 Inteli-Care is now accepting qualified applications for the following positions.
-If you or someone you know is in need of a caregiver please have them contact our office at 505.898.9745.
+If you or someone you know needs a caregiver please have them contact our office at 505.898.9745.

 Personal Care Attendant/Caregiver (PCA/Caregiver)